-The Court is committed to fostering the development of new and diverse lawyers in the legal community.
-Consequently, the Court strongly encourages litigants to provide opportunities for less experienced lawyers or lawyers whose identities and/or backgrounds further the diversity of the legal profession to conduct hearings before the Court, particularly where they contributed significantly to the underlying motion.
-To that end, the Court will allow parties to divide their oral argument among two attorneys.
+The Court has a strong commitment to fostering the development of new and diverse lawyers in the legal community.
+Consequently, the Court strongly encourages litigants to provide opportunities for less experienced lawyers or lawyers whose identities and/or backgrounds further the diversity of the legal profession to conduct hearings before the Court, particularly where they contributed significantly to the underlying motion or prepared the witness.
 Of course, the ultimate decision of who speaks on behalf of the client is for the client and not the Court.